scottdownes/weathertime/README.md

 npm run prod 30340 Seattle 37405 36109

 #### Limitations
-* I salied past the two hour time limit so there's very little error-handling.
+* I sailed past the two hour time limit so there's very little error-handling.
 Put in some unexpected inputs and it'll probably catch fire.
 * I have little experience with TypeScript so I lost a few cycles trying to catch up there.

 #### Extra feature